History of Klaus Schwab in Timeline

 June 2021: Criticism of Davos Municipality

-In June 2021, Klaus Schwab criticized the municipality of Davos for "profiteering", "complacency" and "lack of commitment" in relation to the WEF annual meeting.
+In June 2021, Klaus Schwab criticised the "profiteering", "complacency" and "lack of commitment" of the municipality of Davos in relation to the WEF annual meeting.

-Klaus Schwab mentioned that the preparation of the COVID-related meeting in Singapore in 2021/2022 had created an alternative to its Swiss host and sees the chance that the annual meeting will stay in Davos at between 40 and 70 per cent.
+Klaus Schwab mentioned that the preparation of the COVID-related meeting in Singapore in 2021/2022 had created an alternative to its Swiss host.